Netarsudil Ophthalmic Solution

 • Identify the indications for netarsudil therapy.

-• Review the appropriate monitoring for adverse events for patients on netarsudil therapy.
+• Implement the appropriate monitoring for adverse events for patients on netarsudil therapy.

 Indications

 Glaucoma is a leading cause of irreversible blindness, affecting over 60 million people worldwide.[1]
-Medical therapy to lower the intraocular pressure (IOP) is currently the initial therapy to prevent progression and optic nerve damage.
-Current medications used in glaucoma patients may increase uveoscleral outflow or decrease aqueous humor production.
+Medical therapy to lower intraocular pressure (IOP) is the initial treatment to prevent progression and optic nerve damage.
+Current medications used in patients with glaucoma may increase uveoscleral outflow or decrease aqueous humor production.

 Medications to increase uveoscleral outflow: